 Amal Alhaag is an Amsterdam based independent curator, cultural programmer and radio host with an interest in counter-culture, oral histories and global social issues.
 Her work explores these themes through both short and long-term collaborations with artists, institutions and audiences.
 Since 2008, her projects infuse music and art with current affairs, post-coloniality, digital anthropology and everyday anecdotes to invite, stage or examine ‘uncomfortable‘ issues, unknown stories and unwelcome audiences to write, share or compose narratives in impermanent settings.

-In 2012 Amal Alhaag acted as curator-in-residence at NODE, Center for Curatorial Studies, Berlin.
-Previously she worked as cultural programmer at the Tolhuistuin, Amsterdam (2009-2012), and as the curator for public programming at the Tropenmuseum, Amsterdam (2013/2014).
-Together with artist Maria Guggenbichler, Alhaag cofounded the Side Room, a discursive platform for art & intersectional theory in Amsterdam.
+In 2012, Amal Alhaag acted as curator-in-residence at NODE, Center for Curatorial Studies, Berlin.
+She previously worked as cultural programmer at the Tolhuistuin, Amsterdam (2009-2012), and as the curator for public programming at the Tropenmuseum, Amsterdam (2013/2014).
+Together with artist Maria Guggenbichler, Alhaag co-founded the Side Room, a discursive platform for art & intersectional theory in Amsterdam.

 In addition, she is currently the artistic director of the contemporary urban culture platform Metro54.
 From this capacity she contributed to the exhibition BLUEPRINT: Whose urban appropriation is this?
 (2017) about the relationship between street culture and architecture at TENT, Rotterdam.